-At the regional scale, the mean elevation between the Eastern Himalayan syntaxis and the Mekong River (>5000 m) is higher than the mean elevation of the low relief surfaces east of the river (~4500 m), suggesting stronger shortening and crustal thickening around the syntaxis (Fig. 1a, b).
+At the regional scale, the mean elevation between the Eastern Himalayan syntaxis and the Mekong River (>5000 m) is higher than the mean elevation of the low relief surfaces east of the river (~4500 m), suggesting higher shortening around the syntaxis (Fig. 1a,b).
 Within this zone, the Kawagebo massif, near the city of Deqing, peaks at 6740 m and towers over the plateau by more than 1700 m.
-Across the Mekong River in this area, a remarkable topographic and geomorphologic contrast is observed between the Kawagebo massif to the west, showing a high topography, high-relief and rugged landscape (Fig. 1e, 2c), and the BaimaXueshan massif to the east, characterised by an elevation close to the mean plateau elevation (~4500 m) and low relief (Fig. 1e, 2b).
+Across the Mekong River in this area, a remarkable topographic and geomorphologic contrast is observed between the Kawagebo massif to the west, showing a high topography, high-relief and rugged landscape (Fig.

+2c), and the BaimaXueshan massif to the east, characterised by a mean plateau elevation (~4500 m) and a low-relief (Fig. 2b).
 Furthermore, deeper and larger U-shaped glacial valleys are observed in the Kawagebo massif than in the BaimaXueshan.

-Indochina block along the left-lateral AilaoShan-Red River shear zone following the Red River (Fig. 1a), subsequently inverted along the right-lateral Red River fault since ~5-10 Ma (Leloup et al., 1995, 2001; Replumaz et al., 2001; Fyhn and Phach, 2015) (Fig. 1b).
-High-temperature thermochronology data from southeast Tibet shear zones show ages mainly between ~34 and ~17 Ma, along the Red, the Salween and the Mekong rivers, which have been linked to this extrusion process (Leloup et al., 2001; Wang et al., 2016, 2018).
-Compared to the timing of extrusion, no clear estimate for the timing of plateau uplift in the Three Rivers Region has been obtained.
-Rapid sediment filling of the Jianchuan basin (Fig. 1b), located downstream of the Three Rivers Region, around 37-35 Ma demonstrates significant erosion and suggests uplift in the source region just predating extrusion (Gourbet et al., 2017).
-The Jianchuan basin subsequently experienced significant exhumation along thrust faults between ~28 and 20 Ma (Cao et al., 2019), suggesting regional uplift at that time.
+From the late Eocene to the early Miocene, the dominant driver of deformation in SE Tibet was the extrusion of the Indochina block along the left-lateral AilaoShan ductile shear zone following the Red River (Fig. 1b), subsequently inverted along the right-lateral Red River fault since ~5-10 Ma (Leloup et al., 1995, 2001; Replumaz et al., 2001; Fyhn and Phach,

+- 105 2015).
+High-temperature thermochronologic data from SE Tibet shear zones show ages mainly between ~34 and ~17 Ma, along the Red, the Salween and the Mekong rivers, which have been linked to this extrusion process (Leloup et al., 2001; Wang et al., 2016, 2018).
+In contrast, no clear estimation for the age of plateau uplift in the Three Rivers Region has been obtained.
+Rapid sediment filling of the Jianchuan basin, located downstream to the Three Rivers Region, around 37-35 Ma demonstrates significant erosion in the source region just predating extrusion (Gourbet et al., 2017).
+This basin has - 110 subsequently experienced significant deformation and exhumation along thrust faults between ~28 and 20 Ma (Cao et al., 2019).

-In the Three Rivers Region, the AilaoShan-Red River shear zone is prolongated along a distinctive and intensively sheared Jurassic red-wine coloured clastic formation, following the Mekong River (Fig. 1b, 2a).
-Intense shear and deformation is attested by mostly steep to subvertical stratification and fault planes along the Mekong River, particularly in the Jurassic unit (Replumaz et al., 2020).
+In the Three Rivers Region, the AilaoShan-Red River shear zone joins the Mekong River, following a distinctive Jurassic red-wine colored clastic formation (Fig. 2a), which is intensively sheared.
+Intense shear and deformation is attested by mostly steep to subvertical stratification and fault planes along the Mekong River, particularly in the Jurassic unit (Replumaz

+- et al., 2020).
 Mostly right-lateral sub-horizontal striations have been recognized, incompatible with either motion along the left-lateral AilaoShan-Red River ductile shear zone or thrusting.
 Parallel to this shear zone along the Mekong River, several thrusts affecting Eocene basins have been observed, but the timing and amount of exhumation related to activity on these thrusts have not been fully quantified (Liu-Zeng et al., 2018; Replumaz et al., 2020).
-The roughly north-south trending thrusts and shear zones have been left-laterally offset by regional strike-slip faults, with the most prominent offset occurring north of the Kawagebo massif (Fig. 2a).
-Some of these left-lateral strike-slip faults have been reactivated as right-lateral faults, such as the Zhongdian fault crossing the BaimaXueshan massif near Deqing.

-Present-day deformation of southeast Tibet is dominated by active right-lateral strike-slip faults, such as the Jiali fault, splitting eastward into the Parlung and PoQu faults (Fig. 1b), which accommodate overall clockwise rotation around the Eastern Himalayan syntaxis (Gan et al., 2007; Bai et al., 2018).
-In the Three Rivers Region, the Parlung fault jumps north-eastward to the Zhongdian fault, uplifting the Kawagebo massif in a restraining overstep since at least ~10 Ma (Fig. 2a), then jumps southeastward to the Red River fault, opening the Lijiang pull-apart basin (Replumaz et al., 2020).
+The roughly north-south trending thrusts and shear zones have been left-laterally offset, with the most prominent offset occurring north of the Kawagebo - 120 massif (Fig. 2a).
+Some of these faults have been reactivated as right-lateral faults, such as the Zhongdian fault crossing the BaimaXueshan massif near Deqing.
+Present-day deformation of SE Tibet is dominated by active right-lateral strike-slip faults, such as the Jiali fault, splitting eastward into the Parlung and PoQu faults (Fig. 1b), which accommodate overall clockwise rotation around the Eastern Himalayan syntaxis (Gan et al., 2007; Bai et al., 2018).
+In the Three Rivers Region, the Parlung fault jumps north-eastward to the Zhongdian fault, uplifting the Kawagebo massif in a restraining overstep since - 125 at least ~10 Ma (Fig. 2a), then jumps south-eastward to the Red River fault, opening the Lijiang pull-apart basin (Replumaz et al., 2020).